stephaneVercouillieBMID/slate/source/v2/draft.html.md

 <aside class="notice">By opposition to the OpenID Connect specifications, POST method is not authorized when triggering the itsme® App through the Universal/App Link mechanism only support the HTTP GET method on the Authorisation Endpoint.
 More information about Universal links and App links can be found in the <a href="#UniversalLinks">section 3.3</a>.
 </aside>

-itsme® uses the following request parameters of the <a href="http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth" target="blank">Authorization Code Flow</a> :
+When implementing the **Confirm** service, itsme® uses the following request parameters of the <a href="http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth" target="blank">Authorization Code Flow</a> :

 Parameter | Required | Description
 :-------- | :--------| :-----